jav974/JavApiTopiaBundle/docs/index.md

 an implementation of ResolverInterface.

 Classes that inherit ResolverInterface will be automatically tagged as apitopia.resolver and be processed for Attributes parsing.
+They are considered as services, so you can use dependency injection like you want inside your Resolvers.

 Annotations provided are:
 - Get